 The ultimate goal is to reduce attrition and engage new hires to stay with an organization for a longer period.
 While developing an onboarding plan for new hires, there are some important aspects with respect to the individual and the company that needs to be addressed.

 The onboarding process should start the moment a candidate visits the company’s website or career site, so by the time the applicant comes in for the interview, they already have a good impression about the company.
 If the applicant is able to connect with the company branding, culture, and goals the battle is half won.
 Prepare for the big day, well ahead of time.
 As soon as the new hire accepts the offer, paperwork can start.

 Paperwork can be done electronically, at the comfort of their homes.
 Let them in on what to expect on the first day and a career at your organization.
 Send them an employee portal link, invite them to employee group portals.
 Nothing zaps out energy on the first day as spending hours filling paperwork.

 At the office, prepare their work station, and their teams for the new arrival.
 You can also forward an employee handbook earlier so that new hires aren’t burdened with excessive information on the first day.
 As onboarding requires coordination between multiple departments, it is imperative that they use a good onboarding solution.

 By providing credentials to the organization’s intranet, you can give the new hire access to videos, resources, FAQs, and podcasts that display your company’s vision, goals, values, features a welcome message from the CEO, talks about your company culture and provide employee testimonials.
 In addition, you get to know your team leads and team members, which will help understand the company’s chain of command and reporting structure.

-- Things to look into on the fist day
+Things to look into on the first day

 - A welcome letter / email to greet your new hire.
 Keep the letter personalized, welcoming and engaging